 Again the angel of death has bourn away one of our citizens.
-Mrs. Pilot, who resided with Maj.
-Hy- at S. C. R. R for week ending June drick, has been gathered to her rest.
-16, 1880: Be ye also ready.
+Mrs Pilot, who resided with Maj.
+Hydrick, has been gathered to her rest.
+Be ye also ready.

 A child of Mr. Jacob Cook, who resides on Bull Swamp, had its thigh broken by a fall one day last week.
 We hope the little sufferer is doing